 Educating Adults to Lead the Conversation

-Just Talk About It is an opportunity for adults to be educated on the signs and symptoms of a mental health issue, providing knowledge to act before a crisis hits.
+Just Talk About It is an opportunity for adults to be educated on the signs, symptoms, and factors influencing a mental health challenge, providing information and skills to act before a crisis hits.

 Just Talk About It es una oportunidad para que los adultos se eduquen sobre los signos y síntomas de un problema de salud mental, dando conocimientos para actuar antes de que llegue una crisis.